gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 ### Summarizing Terragrunt and TFC/TFE compatibility### Summarizing Terragrunt and TFC/TFE compatibility

 By leveraging the features outlined above, you can effectively use Terragrunt with Terraform Cloud (TFC) or Terraform Enterprise (TFE) as a remote backend.
 Terragrunt enables dynamic generation of backend blocks and `tfvars` files, simplifying configuration management.
-Commands such as `terragrunt apply-all` function similarly to non-TFC/TFE workflows, processing module dependencies in sequence and facilitating the transfer of outputs between modules.
-Ensuring that workspaces are pre-created to configure the credentials for cloud access is essential.
+Commands like `terragrunt apply-all` operate similarly to non-TFC/TFE workflows by processing module dependencies in sequence and enabling the smooth transfer of outputs between modules.
+Terragrunt takes this approach to ensure efficient and consistent infrastructure management across environments.
+To make this setup work, pre-create workspaces and configure them with the necessary credentials for cloud access.
 Use this setup to seamlessly integrate Terragrunt with TFC/TFE, simplifying infrastructure management and preserving flexibility.